BIDMCDigitalPsychiatry/LAMP-platform/docs/create_patients_participants.md

 ![](assets/new_patient_qr.jpg)

 When created initially, these patients/participants won’t have an associated de-identification alias or an account to login to mindLAMP with themselves.
-To allow patients to access mindLAMP themselves on a desktop or mobile device, **see** [Log In Information, Tips, and Tricks](Log_In_Information,_Tips,_and_Tricks.md)
+To allow patients to access mindLAMP themselves on a desktop or mobile device, see **Log In Information, Tips, and Tricks.**

 ### Sharing the QR Code and Log in Link for an Established Patient